-Based on the available objective evidence, management believes it is more likely than not that the net deferred tax assets at December 31, 2016 will not be fully realizable.
-Accordingly, management has maintained a full valuation allowance against its net deferred tax assets at December 31, 2016.
-The net change in the total valuation allowance for the 12 months ended December 31, 2016 was an increase of \$14,641.
-At December 31, 2016, we had federal and state net operating loss carry-forwards of approximately \$74,728 and \$58,079, respectively, expiring beginning in 2028 and 2017, respectively.
-At December 31, 2016, we had federal research and development credit carry-forwards of approximately \$1,092 expiring beginning in 2031.
+Based on the available objective evidence, management believes it is more likely than not that the net deferred tax assets at December 31, 2017 will not be fully realizable.
+Accordingly, management has maintained a full valuation allowance against its net deferred tax assets at December 31, 2017.
+The net change in the total valuation allowance for the 12 months ended December 31, 2017 was a decrease of \$10,430.
+At December 31, 2017, we had federal and state net operating loss carry-forwards of approximately \$87,429 and \$98,425, respectively, expiring beginning in 2027 for federal and began expiring in 2016, for state.
+At December 31, 2017, we had federal research and development credit carry-forwards of approximately \$1,300, expiring beginning in 2031.

 Internal Revenue Code Section 382 places a limitation (the "Section 382 Limitation") on the amount of taxable income that can be offset by net operating loss carry forwards after a change in control (generally greater than 50% change in ownership) of a loss corporation.
-California the state in which our headquarters was once located has similar rules.
+California, the state in which our headquarters was once located, has similar rules.
 Our capitalization described herein may have resulted in such a change.
 Generally, after a control change, a loss corporation cannot deduct net operating loss carry forwards generated in years prior to the deemed change of control under IRC Section 382 in excess of the Section 382 Limitation.

 We are required to recognize the financial statement effects of a tax position when it is more likely than not, based on the technical merits, that the position will be sustained upon examination.
-As a result, we have provided contingent reserve under ASC 740-10 of \$316 and \$316 at December 31, 2016, and December 31, 2015, respectively.
+As a result, we have provided contingent reserve under ASC 740-10 of \$316 at December 31, 2017, and December 31, 2016.
 Our tax returns are subject to review by various tax authorities.
 The returns subject to review are those from 2005 forward.

-Our policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
-We have accrued interest or penalties during the 12-month period ended December 31, 2016 in the amount of \$5.
+Our policy is to recognize interest and penalties, if any, accrued on any unrecognized tax benefits, as a component of income tax expense.
+We had no interest or penalties accrued for the year ended December 31, 2017.